 by Marta Gnyp for Zoo Magazine #44, June 2014

-Together with her friend Julian Simmons the British artist Sarah Lucas has recently launched an impressive book titled ‘Tittipussidad’.
+Together with her friend Julian Simmons the British artist Sarah Lucas has recently launched the book titled ‘Tittipussidad’.
 The book – an artwork in itself – is a combination of photographs of both artists and their works during their inspiringly productive recent journey through Mexico.

 Sarah Lucas: Diego built Anahuacalli to house his collection of pre-Hispanic artworks.
 It’s built in an area of volcanic rock, out of that rock, which is dark, almost black.
 The design was based on Aztec temple designs.
 The largest room was intended as his studio.
 It currently displays some of his very large cartoons.
 He also intended the building to be his, and Frida’s (Kahlo), tomb.
 As it turned out, the President wanted Diego’s remains for the Hall of Great Men.
 Frida’s ashes are in a jar in her own house.
 Most of the artifacts in the museum are figures or pots – rather than abstracts as you suggest.